chaoss/wg-dei/focus-areas/project-and-community/issue-label-inclusivity.md

 - Identify the published list of issue labels used for each project
    - *General labels*:
-      - Presence of labels to identify general needs of  “Feature”, “Bug”, and “Documentation” label”, a “Front End”, and a “Back End” labels in the project’s list of labels and in the issue list (labels in use)
+      - Presence of labels to identify general needs of  “Feature”, “Bug”, and “Documentation” label”, a “Front End”, and a “Back End” label in the project’s list of labels and in the issue list (labels in use)
    - *Inclusive labels*:
-     - Newcomer friendly ones look for (*newcomer*, *first*) in the project’s list of labels and in the issue list (labels in use)
+     - Newcomer friendly ones look for (*newcomer*, *good first issue*) in the project’s list of labels and in the issue list (labels in use)
      - Mentor friendly ones look for (*mentor*) in the project’s list of labels and in the issue list (labels in use)

   - *Skill labels*: